 Manizha Wafeq has her MBA from the American University of Afghanistan (AUAF) and has been working over 15 years with various development projects for women’s empowerment and gender equality.
 Manizha served as Gender Advisor to the Ministry of Commerce and Industries, Ministry of Economy and the Ministry of Women’s Affairs.
 Her achievements include activating the Gender Units within both Commerce and Economy and providing higher education opportunities for female employees of the two ministries.
 Ms. Wafeq has co-authored a Gender and the Legal Framework of Afghanistan training manual, as well as a training manual for Start-up Businesses.
 She has trained more than 500 government staff in Kabul and the Provinces on Gender Mainstreaming.
 Manizha has worked as Afghanistan In-Country Facilitator for The Institute for Economic Empowerment of Women’s “PEACE THROUGH BUSINESS” program and has trained more than 300 business women from Kabul and the Provinces.
 She is an entrepreneur, creating a clothing production company, Wonderland Women-Saleeqa, featuring both one-of-a-kind fashions and ready-to-wear.
 Though she has a busy schedule, Manizha’s commitment to women’s empowerment and gender equality encouraged her to serve a two year term on the Executive Board of the Afghan Women’s Network (AWN) and to help found both the PEACE THROUGH BUSINESS® Network and Leading Entrepreneurs for Afghanistan Development (LEAD) in order to advocate for women’s economic rights and roles in Afghanistan.
 Under her strong leadership LEAD was changed to Afghanistan Women Chamber of Commerce and Industry which is a result of successful advocacy and making policy leadership of Afghan government realize the presence of Afghan women as economic actors.
 She serves as President of the AWCCI now.
 She is the Founder of Bibi Khadija Award.
 An annual award that celebrates successful business women and those making major contribution to women's economic empowerment in Afghanistan and it is named after the Prophet Mohammad's wife who was the first Muslim woman trader.
 She is also the winner of several awards such as Enterprising women magazine from the United States, Leadership from the National Business Association of the US and Young activist award from the Afghan Women's Network and the Lower House of the Parliament.

-Sherrie Rollins Westin is Executive Vice President for Global Impact and Philanthropy at Sesame Workshop, the nonprofit organization behind Sesame Street.
-Westin oversees the Workshop’s programs addressing the needs of children from India to South Africa to the United States, providing early education through mass media and targeted initiatives.
-During her career, Westin has held leadership positions in media, nonprofit, and public service.
+Sherrie Rollins Westin is President of Global Impact & Philanthropy for Sesame Workshop, the nonprofit educational organization behind Sesame Street.
+She leads the Workshop’s efforts to serve vulnerable children through mass media and targeted initiatives.
+Westin spearheaded a partnership to create the largest early childhood intervention in the history of humanitarian response.
+Working with the IRC, she led Sesame Workshop’s efforts to compete for and win a historic $100 million grant from the MacArthur Foundation.
+Westin was named a “Leading Global Thinker” by Foreign Policy Magazine, one of Fast Company’s “100 Most Creative People in Business,” and was recognized with the Smithsonian’s “American Ingenuity Award”.
+Westin has held leadership positions in media, nonprofit, and public service.
 She was Assistant to the President for Public Liaison and Intergovernmental Affairs under President George H.W.
 Bush, Assistant Secretary for Public Affairs at the U.S. Department of Housing and Urban Development, and held senior positions at the ABC Television Network and U.S. News & World Report.
-Westin serves on the board of directors of the U.S. Fund for UNICEF, the U.S. Global Leadership Coalition and Communities in Schools, and as a Trustee of Mount Holyoke College.
-She is a member of the U.S. Afghan Women’s Council and The Council on Foreign Relations and was named a ‘Leading Global Thinker’ by Foreign Policy Magazine in 2016.
-Westin holds an Honorary Doctorate from Concordia College in New York and is a graduate of the University of Virginia.
-She lives in Bronxville, New York with her husband David and her children, Lily and David.
+Westin serves on the board of directors of the U.S. Fund for UNICEF, the U.S. Global Leadership Coalition, and Communities in Schools.
+She is a member of the Council on Foreign Relations, the U.S. Afghan Women’s Council, and the Early Childhood Peace Consortium (ECPC) Advisory Board.

 Marna Whittington served as Chief Executive Officer of Allianz Global Investors Capital LLC from 2001 to January 2012.
 Dr. Whittington served as Chief Operating Officer of Allianz Global Investors from January 2002 to March 2011.
 She served as Chief Executive Officer of Allianz Global Investors U.S. LLC.
 Dr. Whittington served as the Managing Director and Chief Operating Officer of Morgan Stanley Asset Management.
 She started in the investment management industry in 1992, joining Philadelphia based Miller, Anderson & Sherrerd.
 She served as Managing Director and Chief Executive Officer of Nicholas-Applegate Capital Management LLC (NACM) and directed the sale of MAS to Morgan Stanley Asset Management, where she served as Chief Operating Officer and successfully.
 She oversaw firm infrastructure and global distribution, including institutional and sub-advisory businesses at Morgan Stanley Asset Management.
 Dr. Whittington served as an Executive Vice President and Chief Financial Officer of The University of Pennsylvania from 1984 to 1992.
 She served as Budget Director and Secretary of Finance for the state of Delaware.
 She has been a Director of Allianz Life Insurance Company Of North America since March 2012.
 She has been a Director of Macy's, Inc. since June 1993.
 She has been a Director of Rohm and Haas Company since 1989.
 She has been an Outside Director at Oaktree Capital Group, LLC since June 2012.
 She serves as an Outside Director of Oaktree Capital Management, L.P.
 Dr. Whittington serves as a Director of Allianz Global Investors AG.
 She has been a Director at Phillips 66 since April 2012.
 She serves as a Director of The Philadelphia Contributionship.
 She serves as a Trustee of Salk Institute for Biological Studies.
 She serves as a Director of Allianz Global Investors Fund Management LLC and Strategic Partnerships LLC.
 She served as a Director of Federated Department Stores Inc. since 1993.
 She earned a Masters and Ph.D. in Quantitative Methods from The University of Pittsburgh.
 Dr. Whittington also holds a B.A. in Mathematics from The University of Delaware.